 At the beginning of this book, Animal has been sentenced to death, but somehow, Animal escapes prison.
 He has been living in the Caribbean for three years like a fugitive.
 However, he has a woman that’s back in Harlem named Gucci.

-When he finds out that his old enemies have done something to Gucci, all bets are off.
-He has to come back to Harlem to light shit up because nobody touches someone close to Animal without consequences.
+All bets are off when he discovers that his old enemies have done something to Gucci.
+He has to come back to Harlem to light shit up because nobody touches someone close to an Animal without consequences.
 He always seems to stay ten steps ahead of everyone else because he’s intelligent.
 There are character and plot similarities with The Coldest Winter Ever.